joshbegley/nyt-latest/README.md

 **Gunman in Custody After Killing One Person in Queens**\
 `A gunman on a scooter randomly fired at people and stores within a two-hour period across Brooklyn and Queens, the New York Police Department said.
-Several others were injured, with one in critical condtion.`\
+Several others were injured, with one in critical condition.`\
 https://nytimes.com/video/nyregion/100000008987909/queens-brooklyn-shootings.html?searchResultPosition=1

 **Iowa Republicans Set the Date for the Party’s Caucuses — and It’s Early**\